WFirmin/Personal/README.md

 - meanStd(): returns a tuple of an array's mean and the estimated standard deviation of the mean
 - logit(): applies the logit function to an array
 - MSE(): returns the mean squared error, given arrays of the true and predicted values
+- LogLoss(): returns the log loss, given arrays of the true and predicted values
 - elasticNet(): modifies a loss function to apply elastic net regularization
 - coefSig(): given coefficients from a number of trials, this function returns the average of each coefficient and a DataFrame that displays information about each coefficient
 - Model: framework for building custom parametric machine learning models.
 Focuses on compounding simpler, interpretable models for insightful use.